-This AD will not have federalism implications under Executive Order 13132.
+We have determined that this AD will not have federalism implications under Executive Order 13132.
 This AD will not have a substantial direct effect on the States, on the relationship between the national government and the States, or on the distribution of power and responsibilities among the various levels of government.